gatsbyjs/gatsby/docs/tutorial/source-plugin-tutorial.md

 }
 ```

-Now you can access the second argument on Node APIs to access the options passed in.
+Now the options you designated (like `previewMode: true`) will be passed into each of the Gatsby Node APIs like `sourceNodes`, making options accessible inside of Gatsby APIs.
 Add an argument called `pluginOptions` to your `sourceNodes` function.

 ```javascript:title=source-plugin/gatsby-node.js
 exports.sourceNodes = async (